dogee4803/billmanager_paymethod/README.en.md

 └── mypayment.py

 # Structure of the project
-⇨ ./billmgr - general functions for working with BILLmanager, a library that provides basic functionality (working with the database, logging, interacting with the panel via mgrctl)
+⇨ ./billmgr - general functions for working with BILLmanager, a library that provides basic functionality (working with the database, logging, interacting with the panel via mgrctl).

+⇨ ./templates - Foler with forms templates for sending data to bank payment system.

-⇨ ./payment.py - Basic functionality for the implementation of CGI and the module for processing your payment module
+⇨ ./payment.py - Basic functionality for the implementation of CGI and the module for processing your payment module.

-⇨ ./pmmypayment.py - The main module of the payment system processor
+⇨ ./pmmypayment.py - The main module of the payment system processor.

-⇨ ./mypayment.py - CGI to go to the payment system for payment
+⇨ ./mypayment.py - CGI to go to the payment system for payment.

-⇨ ./billmgr_mod_mypayment.xml - XML with fields on the payment method setup form and messages
+⇨ ./billmgr_mod_mypayment.xml - XML with fields on the payment method setup form and messages.

-⇨./requirements.txt - List of libraries for installation via python pip
+⇨./requirements.txt - List of libraries for installation via python pip.

 # Setting the Environment (Installing Dependencies Globally)
 apt install python3-pip